 Early 2017, Mama’s Boys teamed up with Belgian rising star Ghalia Vauthier to complete an album for Ruf Records in Germany under the band name Ghalia & Mama’s Boys.
 Along with laying down the bass tracks, I co-produced the record with Miss Vauthier.
 First Europe tour in support of the record was October 2017.
 Next shall be March of 2018, then back again in June.
 Official US release date January 12, 2018.
 Looking forward to a busy year with this project.

 2019 - Marks the second release by Ghalia on Ruf Records.
 This time she visited the hill country of North Mississippi to track at the legendary Zebra Ranch Studio with a cast of the State's finest Bluesmen: Cedric Burnside, Cody Dickinson, Lightnin' Malcolm and Watermelon Slim were all in top form interpreting the 11 songs put forth by Ghalia.
 Nine of the tracks were originals by Ghalia of which i shared co-writing credit on four (also playing bass on the 11 tracks).
 "Mississippi Blend" is the result and becomes the second co-production credit for me with Ghalia.
 The record flatteringly went to the top of the charts, debuting at #3 on the Billboard Blues Chart within a week of its release.
-MB also hit the top 3 again six weeks later on Billboard and is currently enjoying airplay success internationally: #1 in France, #12 in Australia, #25 in the UK.
-We anticipate more good stuff to come for the record in 2020.
+MB also hit the top 3 again on two other occasions on Billboard several weeks later and enjoyed airplay success internationally: #1 in France, #12 in Australia, #25 in the UK.

-In the meantime, I'll be embarking on a five-week European tour with Ghalia this January/February 2020.
-Germany, Austria, Holland, Belgium, Czech Republic, Slovakia, Switzerland, Poland and Luxembourg are all on the itinerary, so we are excited to get the new music out there to our European friends.
+In support of Mississippi Blend, I embarked on a five-week European tour with Ghalia in January/February of 2020.
+Germany, Austria, Holland, Belgium, Czech Republic, Slovakia, Switzerland, Poland and Luxembourg were all on the itinerary, with sold out shows at each venue.